nazur030/esp32-datalogger/README.md

 ---

-### 🔌 Sensor Interfaces
+### 🔌 Sensor & I/O Interfaces

-The hardware supports multiple sensor connection options to maintain modularity:
+The hardware supports multiple **sensor and control interfaces** to maintain modularity and compatibility with industrial devices.

-- **Analog Inputs:**
+- **Analog Inputs**
-  Used for simple sensors requiring ADC measurements
+  Used for sensors requiring ADC measurements such as voltage, current, or analog transducers.

+- **Digital Inputs (DI)**
+  Designed for status or event detection, such as dry contacts, switches, or alarm signals.

+- **Digital Outputs (DO)**
+  Used for simple control actions, including relay activation or external device triggering.

-- **I2C Interface:**
+- **I2C Interface**
-  Shared bus for digital sensors such as environmental or industrial modules
+  Shared digital bus for sensors such as environmental, pressure, or industrial monitoring modules.

+- **RS-485 (Modbus RTU)**
+  Supported via UART for communication with industrial sensors and devices using Modbus RTU protocol.

-- **UART Interface:**
+- **UART Interface**
-  Reserved for sensors or modules requiring serial communication (e.g. Modbus devices)
+  Reserved for serial-based peripherals or communication modules when RS-485 is not required.

-Interface selection was designed to:
-- Minimize pin conflicts
-- Allow sensor replacement without major PCB changes
-- Support both low-speed and higher-speed data acquisition

 ---